 Owners of flats in the two blocks concerned, to whom the Managing Agent has written twice, can download documents referred to with a username and password given in the letters and available on request from the Managing Agent.

 On advice from the structural engineer, the cost of remedial work for these more serious issues has been claimed on the Estate insurance.
-Together with the very poor record of water leaks, this caused a huge increase in all insurance premiums on the Estate.
+Together with the very poor record of water leaks, this caused a huge increase in all insurance premiums on the Estate, which more than doubled.
 The insurer appointed a loss adjuster which has, in turn, appointed other firms to investigate the causes and recommend what repairs and other action are required.
 The insurer is not using the Estate contractors, so they are not able to get involved in this work.
-The loss adjuster has accepted the claims for movement and related sewer damage likley to have been caused by the movement.
+The loss adjuster accepted the claims for movement and related sewer damage likley to have been caused by the movement.
 The relevant loss adjuster letters are available for download by the owners of 21-26 Abbey Drive (PDF, 56kb) and 31-45 Church Lane (PDF, 50kb).
-The estimated timescale for future work provided by the loss adjuster and progress is set out below.
+The estimated timescale for work originally provided by the loss adjuster and progress is set out below.
 Work was delayed because of the Covid-19 pandemic.

 Some owners in these blocks have reported internal cracking.
-It is imperative that owners notify the Managing Agent of any internal damage before the decision dates above.
-Damage will be reported to the loss adjuster and it will be your responsibility to arrange access for inspection and repairs directly with the loss adjuster and its appointed contractors.
+It was imperative that owners notify the Managing Agent of any internal damage before the decision dates above.
+It is your responsibility to arrange access for inspection and repairs directly with the loss adjuster and its appointed contractors.
 If the flat is sub-let, you are also responsible for arranging this with your tenants and ensuring they provide access.
-If you fail to advise internal damage by the deadline or you or your tenants fail to provide access, you will need arrange and pay for any internal repairs yourself.
+If you failed to advise internal damage by the deadline or you or your tenants fail to provide access, you will need arrange and pay for any internal repairs yourself.
 The insurer is not using the Estate contractors, so they are not authorised nor able to get involved in this work.